 So the next time you are trying to relax into your form, don't forget to be mindful about it.
 Of course, to concentrate to relax is actually counter-productive to achieving the state of relaxation!
 Just be aware of the need to relax.
 Coax the body into the state of relaxation.
 But let the body do the rest.
 You can't force it, but you can definitely tempt it and hopefully, it'll sway in your favour.
 As Oscar Wilde put it, "I can resist anything but temptation".
 The body would probably do the same. :)

-* This was actually paraphrased from David Allen's Getting Things Done, thanks to the recommendation from wujimon.
-I think there will be more about this in time to come.
+* This was actually paraphrased from David Allen's Getting Things Done

 No comments: